-My friend Stephen Hackett has a son who could easily have been an archived medical record number at any major children's hospital.
+My friend Stephen Hackett has a son who could have easily become an archived medical record number at any major children’s hospital.
 At six months old, baby Josiah was diagnosed with a Glioma Astrocytoma (brain cancer).
 He was unable to use the left side of his body.
-The doctors believed that he wouldn't be able to see out of his left eye, that he wouldn't be able to walk, and that he would lose his battle with cancer before his 3rd birthday.
+The doctors believed that he wouldn’t be able to see out of his left eye, that he wouldn’t be able to walk, and that he would lose his battle with cancer before his 3rd birthday.

 Josiah has undergone extensive treatment and care at St. Jude.
 He has been through brain surgery, shunt replacement, g-tube placement, port installation, 16 rounds of chemotherapy, countless hours of physical therapy, and a truckload of medications he must take every day for the rest of his life.
 As an outpatient, Josiah’s medical bills alone have reached over TWO MILLION DOLLARS.
 If it wasn’t for his proximity to St. Jude in Memphis, Tennessee, he would have spent the majority of his young life living in a hospital, and his family would owe even more for his transportation and stay.

 As of today, Josiah Hackett and his family don’t owe a thing.
 St. Jude doesn’t charge a family any more than their insurance will cover.
 That means that my friend Stephen has not paid a CENT in over FIVE YEARS for his son’s treatment and NEVER WILL!
 St. Jude covers not just the cost of treatment, medication, and PT, but the price of transportation to Memphis and all of the living expenses including meals.
 Imagine what it costs to send a hospital full of young cancer patients and their families to St. Jude for treatment, housing, food, and care.
 It should be no surprise that St. Jude spends over 1.7 MILLION DOLLARS a day towards caring.